jverkoey/iOS-Best-Practices/README.md

 ### Data Source Protocols

-For required methods, start the preamble with "Tells" and end it with "(required)".
+For required methods, start the preamble with "Tells the data source" and end it with "(required)".
 For example:
 > Tells the data source to return the number of rows in a given section of a table view. (required)

-For optional methods, start the documentation with "Asks".
+For optional methods, start the documentation with "Asks the data source".
 For example:
 > Asks the data source to return the number of pages in the launcher view.

 ### Delegate Protocols

-For methods that simply notify the delegate that an action has occurred, start the preamble with "Informs".
+For methods that simply notify the delegate that an action has occurred, start the preamble with "Informs the delegate".
 For example:
 > Informs the delegate that the specified item on the specified page has been selected.